 - TOEFL or IELTS English Exam, required to determine English proficiency (see below)

-- Skype/Phone Interview (required)
+- Skype/Phone Interview (recommended)

 Transfer Credits Evaluation

 A credential evaluation of all foreign post-secondary school transcripts is required to be evaluated for transfer credits.
 Transfer students must have their foreign credential transcripts evaluated by an evaluation agency associated with the National Association of Credential Evaluation Services, such as World Education Services, Inc. (WES).
 A course-by-course evaluation must be sent directly to the Office of Admission from the evaluation agency at the address mentioned below.

 English proficiency can be documented through any one of the following (or comparable credential with the approval of the Office of Admission):